Jump Starting the Dark Sector with a Phase Transition: Phase Transition Mechanism

 \subsection{Gravitational freeze-in: tree level graviton exchange}

-As soon as the SM plasma is reheated to $T_R$, tree-level graviton exchange in the $s$-channel can contribute to the production of dark sector states.
+After reheating of the SM to temperature $T_R$ dark sector states are produced through $s$-channel graviton exchange from the SM plasma.
 This production is analogous to a UV dominated freeze-in, since it originates from SM thermal initial states.
 In the approximation that $T_R$ is much larger than SM thresholds and than the mass $M$, it was shown in \cite{Redi:2020ffc} that the abundance of free particles can be written in a completely general way as\footnote{We report throughout the ratio of energy to entropy densities.
 The energy fraction is then given by $\Omega h^2 = 0.27/{\rm eV} \rho/s$.}

 where $c_D$ is the central charge ($c_D=4/3, 4 ,16$ for a conformally coupled scalar, Weyl fermion, massive gauge field respectively) of the approximate relativistic CFT that describes the dark sector at these energies.